nycmeshnet/nycmesh.net/content/volunteer/index.md

 There's a weekly thread in [#meetings on Slack](https://slack.nycmesh.net) where you can confirm Open Mesh Night is happening as scheduled.
 (We sometimes skip holidays or dates when few people are available)

-Come talk to us about volunteering opporunities at one of our monthly [Meetups](https://www.meetup.com/nycmesh/).
+Come talk to us about volunteering opportunities at one of our monthly [Meetups](https://www.meetup.com/nycmesh/).
 We're super friendly!

 You can also join us on [Slack](https://slack.nycmesh.net), our community message board.
 We use slack to coordinate almost all mesh activities, so joining the Slack is often the first step to getting involved.
 There are a number of channels on slack where updates are posted about ongoing projects.
 You can simply join in on the conversation to get involved!